Reed-CompBio/BIO331-F20-Lab6.1-GitHub/README.md

 ![github-desktop2](figs/github-desktop2.png)

 Once you've committed the file, you need to push those commits to GitHub.

-Click the _Push origin_ button to put these changes in the GitHub repository.
+a) If you have a _Push origin_ button, click it to put these changes in the GitHub repository.

 ![github-desktop3](figs/github-desktop3.png)

+b) If you have a push

 Great!
 The GitHub Repository now has your new file.
 Go to the GitHub website to confirm.

+### 5. Edit